Updated June 23, 2023

-Difference Between JIRA vs TFS
+Difference Between JIRA and TFS

-What is Jira?
+What is JIRA?

 What is TFS?

-Head To Head Comparison Between JIRA vs TFS (Infographics)
+Head-to-Head Comparison Between JIRA and TFS (Infographics)

-Key Difference between JIRA vs TFS
+Key Difference Between JIRA and TFS

-Both JIRA vs TFS are popular choices in the market; let us discuss some of the major Difference Between JIRA vs TFS:
+Both are popular choices in the market; let us discuss some of the major differences:

-- Management Models: Jira tool supports different management models some of them are application lifecycle management, issue tracking, software development management, customer service management, and other models whereas TFS supports different management models such as issue tracking, software development management, code repository etc.
+- Management Models: Jira tool supports different management models; some of them are application lifecycle management, issue tracking, software development management, customer service management, and other models, whereas TFS supports different management models such as issue tracking, software development management, code repository, etc.

 JIRA vs TFS Comparison Table

-|Native Mobile Support||Jira tool provides support for native mobile application development for iPhone and Android and able to track teams’ progress, assign issues and discussions on the go.||TFS also provides support for some of the features of the native mobile application development.|
+|Native Mobile Support||Jira tool supports native mobile application development for iPhone and Android and can track teams’ progress and assign issues and discussions on the go.||TFS also supports some of the features of native mobile application development.|

-|Integration||Jira tool provides support for integration using BitBucket along with Jira software releases 14 % more usual and resolves 23 % issue than usual.
-We can achieve full traceability of a project from backlog to the release.||TFS also provides support for integration with visual studio code for automated builds, deployment etc. Both are similar in price-wise but Jira with BitBucket integration is nicer than TFS with Visual studio code as they both are Atlassian products.|
+|Integration||Jira tool provides support for integration using BitBucket along with Jira software releases 14 % more than usual and resolves 23 % more issues than normal.
+We can achieve the full traceability of a project from backlog to release.||TFS also supports integration with visual studio code for automated builds, deployment, etc. Both are price-wise similar, but Jira with BitBucket integration is nicer than TFS with Visual Studio code as they are Atlassian products.|

-|Likelihood to Renew||Jira tool is expensive in terms of pricing, feature rich with different pricing plans and cost competitive software package.||TFS tool by Microsoft is little expensive in terms of pricing but due to its features, automated builds, source code repositories most of the users willing to renew the plans even though it has different pricing plans.|
+|Likelihood to Renew||Jira tool is expensive in terms of pricing, feature-rich with different pricing plans, and cost-competitive software package.||The TFS tool by Microsoft is a little expensive in terms of pricing.
+Still, due to its features, automated builds, and source code repositories, most users are willing to renew the plans even though it has different pricing plans.|

-|Version Control||Jira tool doesn’t have any inbuilt version controlling like TFS.||TFS tool by default comes with git version control repository which offers centralized TFVC and distributed git version control.|
+|Version Control||Jira tool doesn’t have any inbuilt version control like TFS.||TFS tool, by default, comes with a git version control repository, which offers centralized TFVC and distributed git version control.|